vpuhoff/Python-ESP32-TFT-Stream/README.md

-# ESP32-C3 Real-time Screen Streaming Client/Server
+# ESP32-C3 Real-time Screen/Data Streaming Client/Server

-This project demonstrates streaming a selected region of a PC screen in real-time to an ESP32-C3 microcontroller equipped with a TFT display.
-It uses a Python server on the PC for capturing and processing, and an Arduino sketch on the ESP32-C3 for receiving and rendering the stream over a TCP connection.
-Differential updates are used to minimize latency and bandwidth usage, and server-side color correction options are included for better display fidelity.
+This project demonstrates streaming visual data in real-time from a PC to an ESP32-C3 microcontroller equipped with a TFT display.
+The Python server on the PC can capture a selected screen region, or generate various data visualizations (like a BIOS-style screen, CPU monitor, or Prometheus metrics dashboard).
+An Arduino sketch on the ESP32-C3 receives and renders this stream over a TCP connection.
+Differential updates are used for screen capture to minimize latency and bandwidth usage, and server-side color correction options are included for better display fidelity.

 * Wiki: [https://deepwiki.com/vpuhoff/Python-ESP32-TFT-Stream](https://deepwiki.com/vpuhoff/Python-ESP32-TFT-Stream/1-overview)

 ## Features

+* **Multiple Stream Sources:**
     * Streams a selected screen region from a PC (Windows/macOS/Linux).
+    * Generates and streams a pseudo BIOS/POST screen.
+    * Generates and streams a real-time CPU usage monitor.
+    * Generates and streams a dashboard of system metrics collected from a Prometheus instance.
 * Displays the stream on an ESP32-C3 driven TFT screen (using the TFT_eSPI library).
 * Uses TCP for low-latency communication.
-* Implements differential updates (sending only changed screen regions) for efficiency.
+* Implements differential updates (sending only changed screen regions) for screen capture efficiency.
 * Handles large updates by chunking them into smaller packets.
-* **Includes server-side gamma and white balance correction for fine-tuning color reproduction on the target display.**
+* Includes server-side gamma and white balance correction for fine-tuning color reproduction.
-* Python server for screen capture and processing.
+* Python server for data capture/generation and processing.
 * Arduino client for receiving and rendering on ESP32.
-* Configurable resolution, capture area, and update rate.
+* Configurable resolution, capture area (for screen streaming), and update rate.
-* Handles connection drops and attempts reconnection.
+* Handles connection drops and attempts reconnection with visual feedback on ESP32.
-* Visual feedback on ESP32 if server connection fails repeatedly.
+* **Prometheus Exporter:** The Python server includes a Prometheus exporter to monitor its own performance (e.g., processing times for different stages, packet sizes).

 ## Hardware Requirements